-- X You are allergic (hypersensitive) to sodium valproate or any of the other ingredients of Epilim (listed in section 6).
-Signs of an allergic reaction include: a rash, swallowing or breathing problems, swelling of your lips, face, throat or tengue tongue. - You have liver problems, or you or your family have a history of liver problems, especially if caused by taking a medicine.
-You have a rare illness called porphyria which affects your Х - Х metabolism.
-You have a known metabolic disorder, i.e. a urea cycle Х - disorder. Х You have a genetic problem caused by a mitochondrial - disorder (e.g. Alpers-Huttenlocher syndrome).
-You have a deficiency in carnitine (a very rare metabolic Х - disease) that is untreated.
-You are pregnant, unless two specialists have agreed that your condition does not respond to other treatments χ and the benefits of treatment outweigh the risks (see 'Pregnancy, breast-feeding and fertility - Important advice for women' below).
+- X You are allergic (hypersensitive) to sodium valproate or any of the other ingredients of Epilim Chrono (listed in section 6).
+Signs of an allergic reaction include: a rash, swallowing or breathing problems, swelling of your lips, face, throat or tongue. - X You have liver problems, or you or your family have a history of liver problems, especially if caused by taking a medicine. - X You have a rare illness called porphyria which affects your metabolism. - X You have a known metabolic disorder, i.e. a urea cycle disorder. - X You have a genetic problem caused by a mitochondrial disorder (e.g. Alpers-Huttenlocher syndrome). - X You have a deficiency in carnitine (a very rare metabolic disease) that is untreated. - X You are pregnant, unless two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks (see 'Pregnancy, breastfeeding and fertility - Important advice for women' below). - X If you are a woman aged under 55 years who is able to have a baby, you must not take Epilim Chrono unless two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks and you use an effective method of birth control (contraception) at all times during your entire treatment with Epilim Chrono.
+Do not stop taking Epilim Chrono or your contraception until you have discussed this with your specialist.
+Your specialist will advise you further (see below under 'Pregnancy, breast-feeding and fertility - Important advice for women').